Midriff: 1930s–1970s

-However, exposure of the female midriff and navel was widely brought into everyday Western women's fashion in the 1960s' sexual revolution and later with the popularity of halters, tube tops and crop tops in the 1970s.
+However, exposure of the female midriff and navel was widely brought into everyday Western women's fashion in the 1960s' sexual revolution and later with the popularity of halternecks, tube tops and crop tops in the 1970s.

-The cheerleading style fashions developing largely from the styles originating with the Dallas Cowboys Cheerleaders in the early 1970s also played a crucial role for the popularity of midriff fashion at middle and high schools.
+The cheerleading style fashions developing largely from the styles originating with the Dallas Cowboys Cheerleaders in the early 1970s also played a crucial role in the popularity of midriff fashion at middle and high schools.

 1980s–1990s

 During the 1980s, pop star Madonna appeared in bare midriff looks in her performances and music videos, which helped in spreading this fashion widely.

 The popularity of the bare midriff continued well due to low-rise fashion which started in the early 1990s when the British magazine The Face in its March 1993 issue cover featured Kate Moss in low-rise jeans.
 At the same time, the wide acceptance of navel display in Western societies, navel piercing and navel tattoos have become more common among young women.
 This raised the popularity of crop tops that expose the midriff and navel.

 During the 1990s, many designers adapted to the trend.
 One way of showing the midriff that has proved popular with designers is simply fastening a jacket or vest at the neckline and letting it fall freely.
-When the wearer moves there is a flash of skin, but nothing startling.
-Fashion designer Carolina Herrera told:

-the midriff doesn't have to be completely bare; a veil of chiffon over the midriff can look intriguing.
+When the wearer moves, there is a flash of skin, but nothing startling.
+Fashion designer Carolina Herrera said, "the midriff doesn't have to be completely bare; a veil of chiffon over the midriff can look intriguing."

 2000s–2010s

 The bare midriff, with flat, toned abs, became the trend in Hollywood in the 2000s.
-In the Spring-Summer 2015 Haute Couture show by Chanel in Paris, midriff-baring tops were a main focus.
+Particularly present were the bare midriffs of Britney Spears, Jennifer Lopez, and Christina Aguilera.